Panel Discussion with Children's Authors and Illustrators

 In January 2016, the Library of Congress, Every Child A Reader, and the Children’s Book Council appointed Gene Luen Yang as the National Ambassador for Young People’s Literature.
 Join Gene for his Reading Without Walls video podcast, where he shares awesome interviews with children’s book authors and other interesting people that he meets during his travels as ambassador.

-Learn more about Gene and his work on his official website.
-You can also find Gene on Facebook.
+Learn more about Gene and his work on his official website (opens in a new window).
+Watch our video interview with Gene Yang ›

-Maria SalvadoreMaria Salvadore
+Maria Salvadore

 Maria Salvadore has been involved with children’s literature and literacy activities for her entire career.
-She has taught graduate and undergraduate courses in children’s literature, reviews children's books for School Library Journal and other publications, and writes the Page By Page blog for Reading Rockets.
+She has taught graduate and undergraduate courses in children’s literature, reviews children’s books for School Library Journal and other publications, and writes the Page by Page blog for Reading Rockets.
 Maria also serves as a workshop trainer for the PBS Ready To Learn initiative, and consults with local, regional, and national organizations.

 Maria has been the Children’s Services Coordinator for the Washington, D.C.
 Public Library and the Cambridge, Massachusetts Public Library.
 She has chaired or served on numerous committees including the Caldecott, Newbery, Boston Globe/Horn Book, Children’s Book Guild Nonfiction Award, USBBY’s Outstanding International Books, and the Notable Children’s Book Committee, as well as other award juries.